confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 ## Create and test the demo environment on IBM Cloud for peer pod VMs - advanced usage

 The individual modules this Terraform configuration calls can also be ran as stand-alone Terraform configurations.
-This is recommended for experienced users to users who want to try to set up the demo environment on pre-existing infrastructure.
+This is recommended for experienced users who want to try to set up the demo environment on pre-existing infrastructure.

 ### Create a VPC